MikeData/cmd-crime-with-home-office/README.md

 The "Offences" dimension has a hierarchy.
 Can't see an obvious pattern in the codes but it's in separate columns.
 Have included a hierachy.cypher file in this repo that'll build it for cmd.

+### Codelists

+included some codelist CL_ files but if changed make sure to keep in sync with recipeAPI/hierarchy.cypher and loadfile.